CorkHQ/Cork/README.md

 | Linux | x86_64 | Proton / Wine | Stable |
 | Windows | x86_64 | Native | Experimental |

+## Installing from Package
+RPM and DEB packages are built with GitHub Actions for every commit, you can install those but they are experimental for now.
+Proper releases for those are coming soon!

 ## Installing from Source
 ### Dependencies
 - Boost